IN-CORE/pyincore/README.rst

 **Prerequisite**

 * GDAL C library must be installed to install pyincore. (for Ubuntu, **gdal-bin** and **libgdal-dev**)
 * ipopt executable must be installed to run some analyses such as seaside CGE, joplin CGE, etc.
+* For developers, pre-commit must be installed.
+If not, run `brew install pre-commit` or `pip install pre-commit`

 To install **pyincore** package, run